ozovalihasan/slack-tictactoe-bot/README.md

 - ngrok is accepting limited request for a limited time.
 So, if there will be a lot of interaction between user and bot, the responding time of the bot may increase or it may not respond the user's interaction.
 If this happened, ngrok can be restarted or you may stop to use the app for a while.

-- Install your app to your workspace.
-If you change any setting, reinstall it.

 - Make enable Bot user to be always online.
 To do it, click `App Home` under `Features` title.
 Check `Always Show My Bot as Online` option.

-- Go to your Workspace and send a direct message to bot from Slack.
+- Go to your Workspace.
+Refresh page and send a direct message to bot from Slack.
 It is located under the `Apps` title

 - If you need more information, you may check [this repository](https://github.com/slackapi/sample-message-menus-ruby)